Representations of Higman-Thompson groups from Cuntz algebras: Introduction

 \section{Introduction}

 In this paper we investigate the interplay between representations of Cuntz algebras (see \cite{cuntz}) and representations of Higman-Thompson groups $V_n$ (see \cite{cfp,Higman,brown}).
 In the context of the interval map $f(x)=nx$ (mod 1), we explain how every point $x\in [0,1[$ gives rise to a representation $\rho_x$ of the Higman-Thompson group $V_n$ acting on the Hilbert space associated to the orbit of $x$ (which shows up via a representation of the Cuntz algebra $\mathcal{O}_n$ on the same Hilbert space).
 Then the main aim is to study the (unitary) equivalence and the irreducibility of this family ${\{\rho_x\}}_{x\in [0,1[}$ of representations of Higman-Thompson groups, leading to the main result: $\rho_x$ and $\rho_y$ are equivalent if and only if the orbits (under $f$) of $x$ and $y$ coincide.
-In order to prove this, we need to use the knowledge of the underlying representations of the Cuntz algebras together with both embeddings of Cuntz algebras and embeddings of Higman-Thompson groups which has led us to generalize some techniques employed in \cite{olesen,ppinto} for the particular $n=2$ case.
+In order to prove this, we need to use the knowledge of the underlying representations of the Cuntz algebras together with both embeddings of Cuntz algebras and embeddings of Higman-Thompson groups which leads us to extend the results obtained in \cite{ppinto} (for the particular $n=2$ case) to the general case $n$.
+The proofs for the general case typically required a different methods of the ones for the $n=2$ case \cite{ppinto}.

+Our work is motivated by the recent renewed interest in the well developed theory of representations of the Cuntz algebras $\mathcal{O}_n$ and its application to the representation theory of the Higman-Thompson groups.
+New examples of concrete representations of these groups are regarded as being important not only to tackle some famous open problems (e.g.\ the (non)amenability of $F_2$) but also in pursuing the recent Jones' machinery where subfactors, Higman-Thompson groups and conformal field theory become linked together, see e.g.\ \cite{Vjones,brohier2021}.

+We remark that our representations are related to Pythagorean representations in the sense of \cite{jones2019}.
+Namely, the $n$ generators $t_1,...,t_n$ of the C*-algebra $P_n$ (put forward in \cite{jones2019} as part of Jones' technology to produce representations of Higman-Thompson groups from those of $P_n$, the so-called Pythagorean representations) decomposes the space in $n$ subspaces